fakefarm/me/content/markdown/projects/rewrites/underscore/collections.md

 # Collections

 Underscore has 25 functions related collections.
-I clustered them into four categories based on the type of return value.
+I clustered them into four categories based on their return value.
 I label them; Collection, mutations, booleans, and calculations

 ## Collection
 These are the functions that return a collection which include;